mickeymond/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. ./12-newest_files => Create a script that displays the 10 newest files in the current directory.

 14. ./13-unique => Create a script that takes a list of words as input and prints only words that appear exactly once.

+15. ./14-findthatword => Display lines containing the pattern “root” from the file /etc/passwd